Sustainable Travel: How to Minimize Your Carbon Footprint

 1. Consider Your Flight Options

 Planes give off most of their emissions during takeoff and landing, so be sure to select the most direct flight possible.
 And don't knock those economy tickets — business class seats take up as much as 5X the space, thereby using 5X the emissions.
-While none of these are "perfect" solutions, they willhelp you balance travel with making a dent on your carbon footprint.
+While none of these are "perfect" solutions, they will help you reduce your personal carbon footprint.

 2. Choose Your Accomadations Wisely

 When it comes to the environmental impact of traveling, resorts and hotel chains play an outsized role.
-And while many hotels and hotel chains have begun putting more effort into sustainability, there's still a lot of room for improvement.
-Hotels in the United States alone create 60 million tons of CO2, generate 1.9 billion lbs of waste and use 219 billion gallons of water every single year.
+And while many hotels and hotel chains have begun putting more effort into sustainability, there's still plenty of room for improvement.
+The UN World Tourism Organization (UNWTO) found that the accommodation sector is responsible for 21% of CO2 emissions from the tourism sector.

 When traveling, look for green-certified hotels and lodges whenever possible.
-And don't forget about locally owned accommodations, which have the added benefit of directly supporting local economies.
-It's a great time for the eco tourism and sustainable travel industries — and many destinations are stepping it up when it comes to protecting the environment.
+And don't forget about locally owned accommodations, which have the added benefit of directly supporting local community members.
+The eco tourism and sustainable travel industries are growing — and many destinations are stepping up their environmental protection efforts.
 Encourage this shift by doing your homework and supporting "green" hotels and resorts whenever possible.

 3. Volunteer Tourism